Thankful Arnold House The Haddam Historical Society

 “One of the most important authentic American antiques shows in the nation” - Antiques and the Arts Weekly

-History of the Connecticut Spring Antiques Show
+History of the Connecticut Spring Show

 The Connecticut Spring Antiques Show was founded in 1973 by the late Frances Walker Phipps, who with Betty Forbes was responsible for establishing it as one of the country's most important venues of authentic early American furniture.
 A long time Higganum resident, Miss Phipps wrote about antiques for The Hartford Times and New York Times and published many important works including "The ollector's Complete Dictionary of American Antiques" and "Colonial Kitchens, Their Furnishings and Gardens."
 Miss Phipps was also a founding member of the Haddam Historical Society and was instrumental in the restoration of the Thankful Arnold House Museum.